2012 Zambales's 2nd congressional district special election

-A special election for Zambales's 2nd congressional district seat in the House of Representatives of the Philippines was held on February 4, 2012.
+A special election (known elsewhere as "by-elections") for Zambales's 2nd congressional district seat in the House of Representatives of the Philippines was held on February 4, 2012.
 The special election was called after incumbent representative Antonio Diaz died on August 3, 2011.
 Jun Omar Ebdane, son of governor Hermogenes Ebdane, won in the special election, beating Cheryl Deloso-Montalla, Diaz's opponent in the 2010 general election, Rica Victoria Diaz-Arambulo, Diaz's daughter, and two other independent candidates.

 This was the closest special election in the 21st century in the Philippines.

+Electoral system

+Each congressional district of the Philippines sends one representative to the House of Representatives.
+An election to the seat is via first-past-the-post, in which the candidate with the most votes, whether or not one has a majority, wins the seat.
+Based on Republic Act (RA) No. 6645, in order for a special election to take place, the seat must be vacated, the relevant chamber notifies the Commission on Elections (COMELEC) the existence of a vacancy, then the COMELEC schedules the special election.
+There is a dispute in the procedure as a subsequent law, RA No. 7166, supposedly amended the procedure, bypassing the need for official communication from the relevant chamber of the vacancy.
+The COMELEC has always waited on official communication from the relevant chamber before scheduling a special election.

+Meanwhile, according to RA No. 8295, should only one candidate file to run in the special election, the COMELEC will declare that candidate as the winner and will no longer hold the election.